Pondidum/pondidum.github.io/_posts/2011-03-17-missuse-of-narrowing-implicit-operators.md

     var p3 = PersonManager.GetPerson();
     var p4 = PersonManager.GetPerson().WaitForFreshResults();

 Uh oh.
-Thatâ€™s not a person you have in that variable, itâ€™s a PersonOptions.
+That's not a person you have in that variable, it's a PersonOptions.
 The compiler does help with this, as none of your `Person` methods will be present, and the PersonOptions class does provide a Person object as a Read Only Property, so the code can be modified to use that:

     var p5 = PersonManager.GetPerson().WaitForFreshResults().Person;